IssaHanou/BEP_1920_Q2/back-end/resources/message_manual.md

     - `confirmation`
     - `connection`
 - `contents`:
-    - If type is `status`, then the message contents is list of status's that have a `key` with a `value`. where `key` is a component_id, and `value` it's status in a format defined in the configurations of the device. e.g. `{redSwitch: true, redSlider: 40, redLed: "aan"}`
+    - If type is `status`, then the message contents is map of status's that have a `key` with a `value`. where `key` is a component_id, and `value` it's status in a format defined in the configurations of the device. e.g. `{redSwitch: true, redSlider: 40, redLed: "aan"}`
     - If type is `confirmation`,  then the message contents has te following: